gritzko/swarm-ron-docs/crypto.md

 Namely, arrival orders at different replicas may vary: concurrent ops can go in different orders.
 To entangle different linear sequences into a proper causal [cone of the past][minkowski], Swarm employs causal links.
-Namely, a noop can cite a rolling hash of one sequence in the other sequence, thus linking two sequences cryptographically.
+Namely, a noop can reference a rolling hash of one sequence in the other sequence, thus linking two sequences cryptographically.
-It is recommended to always cite explicit hashes (i.e. those mentioned in existing noops), albeit it is possible to cite an implicit hash (not mentioned in a noop, but derived from the sequence directly).
+It is recommended to always reference explicit hashes (i.e. those mentioned in existing noops).
+Albeit, it is possible to reference an implicit hash, i.e. one not mentioned in a noop, but derived from the sequence directly.

 Causal links enable: